 1. Site Photos:

 a.
-Include site photographs (hard copy 4x6 min.) of the architectural elevations of the front yard, rear yard, and each side yard; and of all surrounding conditions adjacent to the location
+Include site photographs (hard copy 4x6 min.) of the architectural elevations of the front yard, rear yard, and each side yard; and of all surrounding conditions adjacent to the location of the proposed Improvements including neighboring Lots and Condominiums and Master Association Property.

-17

-GPN | DESIGN GUIDELINES

-Section II: Review and Approval Process

-of the proposed Improvements including neighboring Lots and Condominiums and Master Association Property.

 2. Preliminary Landscape Design Plan and Design Details: (at not less than 1/8" = 1'- 0")